City status in the United Kingdom: 1953–1974

 It was anticipated that the coronation of Elizabeth II in 1953 would lead to the creation of a city, and Wolverhampton, Preston and Southampton made approaches; the only civic honour given was that of a lord mayoralty to Coventry.
+Croydon applied in 1954, but failed as it was felt not to have a sufficient identity apart from Greater London, and reports on the conduct of local government in the town were unfavourable.
 Derby and Southwark made unsuccessful applications in 1955.
 The planned reorganisations by the Local Government Commissions for England and Wales from 1958 effectively blocked new city grants.
 Southampton lodged a petition in 1958.
 Initially refused in 1959, pending the decision of the commission, it was eventually allowed in 1964.
 In the meantime, the administration of London was reformed under the London Government Act 1963.
 While the City of London was permitted to continue in existence largely unchanged, Westminster was merged with two neighbouring authorities to form a new London borough from 1 April 1965.
 In December 1963 it was announced that a charter was to be granted incorporating the new authority as "Westminster", and that the Queen had accepted the advice of the Home Secretary to raise the London borough to the title and dignity of city.
 This example, of a successor local authority to a merged local government entity taking on that former entity's city status, was to be replicated in many instances as a result of the 1972/74 local government reforms across England and Wales (see below).

 With the establishment of the Royal Commission on Local Government in England in 1966, city grants were again in abeyance in England.
 Attempts by Derby, Teesside and Wolverhampton to become cities were not proceeded with.
 In Wales, Swansea campaigned for city status throughout the 1960s.
 The campaign came to a successful conclusion in 1969, in conjunction with the investiture of Charles, Prince of Wales.